If you want to start a profitable blog, that means you want to start a business.

 Things are a lot different now.

-You can save so much time by learning from 1 teacher who has had major success blogging.
+You can save so much time by learning from 1 teacher who has had significant success blogging.

 You save so much time (which is money) because every minute you spend on your blog is with strategy.